abdulmoizbhatti/abdulmoizbhatti/README.md

 **Software Engineering Student**

 Hi!
-I'm a 4th year Software Engineering stuent at the University of Calgary.
+I'm a 4th year Software Engineering student at the University of Calgary.